KL4805/DLG_COMP5212/README.md

 iDLG: \[[paper](https://arxiv.org/pdf/2001.02610.pdf)\] iDLG is an extension over DLG that first infers label information given the gradients.

+InvGrad: \[[paper](https://arxiv.org/abs/2003.14053)\] InvGrad is a modification to DLG that aims to extend it to more realistic cases.

 ## Introduction

 Modern deep learning relies heavily on **Gradient Descent**.
 Given an arbitrary parameterized model $f_\theta()$ (e.g. a neural network, a logistic regression), a data-label pair $(x, y)$, a loss function $L(\hat{y}, y)$, the model can generally be trained in the form: